 - What are the nice-to-haves?
 The nice-to-haves are the aspects of the property that would make it nicer to live in, but aren’t really essential.
 For example, a window seat.

 - What are the deal breakers?
 The deal-breakers are the things that would make this property a hard ‘No’, no matter how good it is otherwise.

 - If you bought the property, who would buy it from you in a few years?
-I like to start with the end in mind.
-When buying a property, I always think about who I will sell it to in a few years.
-If it’s going to be a very narrow market like retirees, will this harm the property’s growth potential?
+I like to start with the end in mind, when buying a property, I always think about who I will sell it to in a few years.
+If it’s going to be a very narrow market like retirees, is this going to harm the growth potential of the property?